BitFi-Labs/BitFi-gitbook/background/the-bitfi-solution-a-cedefi-hybrid-approach.md

 This ensures ample market depth while significantly reducing platform risk and providing users with direct access to arbitrage strategies.
 By combining the strengths of CeFi and DeFi, BitFi creates a multi-chain yield platform for Bitcoin holders.&#x20;

 Currently, we support deposit and withdrawal of BTC assets across major blockchains including Bitcoin, Ethereum, and Binance Smart Chain.
-We plan to expand support to additional Bitcoin-compatible blockchains in the future.
+We also accept ETH-network deposits of USDT and USDC so users can mint bfUSD directly from those stablecoins, and we plan to expand support to additional Bitcoin-compatible blockchains in the future.

 ## Liquidity Solutions with bfBTC and bfUSD